 Timothée Hal Chalamet began his acting career with the portrayal of Eric Foley in ‘Law & Order’ in 2009, before his appearance as Danny Vance in the film ‘Men, Women & Children’.
-His subsequent portrayal of Young Tom Cooper in ‘Interstellar’ was followed by his leading role as Elio Perlman in 2017’s ‘Call Me by Your Name.’
+His subsequent portrayal of Young Tom Cooper in ‘Interstellar’ was followed by his leading role as Elio Perlman in the 2017 film ‘Call Me by Your Name.’
 His career reached new heights with his performances as Kyle Scheible in ‘Lady Bird,’ Nic Sheff in ‘Beautiful Boy,’ and Theodore Laurence in Greta Gerwig’s ‘Little Women.’

 3. Bones and All (2022)

-Bones and All’ tells the story of two unique youngsters who cross paths at an unexpected stage in their lives.
+Based on the eponymous novel by Camille DeAngelis, ‘Bones and All’ tells the story of two youngsters who cross paths at an unexpected stage in their lives.
 Helmed by Luca Guadagnino, the romantic horror film delves into the experiences of Maren Yearly (Taylor Russell), who drifts across the country to find her estranged mother.
 Being a social outcast, she lives life according to her own terms, often finding violence and blood in her path.
-During her journey, she meets an enigmatic and handsome stranger named Lee (Timothée Chalamet), who shares her passion for life and also empathizes with her affinity for violence.
+During her journey, Maren meets an enigmatic and handsome stranger, Lee (Timothée Chalamet).

 2. Don’t Look Up (2021)

 Directed by Adam McKay, ‘Don’t Look Up’ deals with the efforts of Kate Dibiasky (Jennifer Lawrence), a doctoral candidate in astronomy, and Dr. Randall Mindy (Leonardo DiCaprio), an astronomy professor.
-When Kate discovers that a large comet is headed towards Earth, she realizes that it will potentially be catastrophic for the planet.
+When Kate discovers that a large comet is headed towards Earth, she realizes it could be catastrophic for the planet.
 However, as they approach the President of the US and other authorities for their help, they face ridicule and carelessness.
 The two astronomers go to the media to warn the public about this upcoming world-ending event, but find it challenging to convince them to take precautions.

 1. The King (2019)

 In Netflix’s ‘The King,’ Prince Hal (Timothée Chalamet) shows no interest in assuming royal duties.
 He spends his life away from politics, living with the masses.
 Hal’s sense of freedom is affected by the passing of his father, King Henry IV (Ben Mendelsohn) of England.
-Despite his reluctance, Hal realizes that he has no other choice but to accept the throne and assume the regnal title King Henry V. With his youth and inexperience acting as hurdles in the pursuit of his new responsibilities, Henry V faces political and military challenges from several fronts.
+Despite his reluctance, Hal realizes he has no choice but to accept the throne and assume the regnal title King Henry V. With his youth and inexperience acting as hurdles in the pursuit of his new responsibilities, Henry V faces political and military challenges from several fronts.

 As he faces a particularly significant military threat from the French leader Louis (Robert Pattinson), Duke of Guyenne, Henry V must cast aside his fears and rise to the occasion.

-In this process, he also explores a complex student-mentor connection with a knight named John Falstaff (Joel Edgerton), who is his only real advisor.
-The historical drama film directed by David Michôd is a cinematic portrayal of greatness, survival, legacy, and war in all their complexities.
-Based on multiple Henriad plays from William Shakespeare, the movie is streaming here.
+In this process, he also explores a complex student-mentor relationship with a knight named John Falstaff (Joel Edgerton), Hal’s most emotionally influential advisor.
+Directed by David Michôd, the historical drama film is a portrayal of greatness, survival, legacy, and war in all their complexities.
+Based on multiple plays from William Shakespeare’s ‘Henriad’ (‘Henry IV, Part 1,’ ‘Henry IV, Part 2,’ and ‘Henry V ‘), the movie is streaming here.

 Read More: Best Keanu Reeves Movies on Netflix